sensu/sensu-docs/content/sensu-go/6.5/operations/control-access/rbac.md

 #### Create role bindings and cluster role bindings

-You can use [sensuctl][2] to see a create a role binding that assigns a role:
+You can use [sensuctl][2] to create a role binding that assigns a role:

 {{< code shell >}}
 sensuctl role-binding create NAME --role=NAME --user=username --group=groupname